Sex life and prostate cancer

 There are practical ways to help manage sexual difficulties.
 Your doctor or nurse will give you information about these.

-Most treatments aim to increase the blood supply to the penis.
-You may need to try a treatment a few times to start with.
-You may need to use more than one method.
+Most ED treatments aim to increase the blood supply to the penis.
+Some people may need to try a treatment a few times to start with, or to use more than one method.

 Erectile dysfunction (ED) recovery after treatment